Table of Contents

 Of all the reasons for an employee to leave an organization, lose motivation to perform at their best, and fail to remain engaged in delivering efforts supporting a company’s primary purpose and mission, the lack of attention to their career development and advancement is probably the stickiest.
-As humans, we seek opportunities to grow and be recognized for our contributions in visible and meaningful ways, the biggest ones often being those that are tangible and visible to others in our communities.
-The gains in social status and capital that we value (and are assigned by others) by a promotion, a significant transfer, or assignment to a prestigious strategic project team can be enormous.
+As humans, we seek opportunities to grow and be recognized for our contributions in meaningful, tangible ways, the biggest of which are often visible to others in our communities.
+The gains in social status and capital that we value (and that others assign) from a promotion, a significant transfer, or an assignment to a prestigious strategic project team can be enormous.
 However, talent hoarding often denies employees such opportunities.

 Unfortunately, an individual’s best efforts to outperform and stand out are too often quashed by their manager’s desire to maintain an intact team that can continue producing reliable results without interruption.
-In other words, high-performing individuals' ambitions for growth and advancement stand counter to their manager's needs and motivations.
+In other words, high-performing individuals' ambitions for growth and advancement stand in opposition to their managers' needs and motivations.
 This is what talent hoarding is all about.

-Talent hoarding is managers' tendency to restrict their workers' movement out of the department by limiting the visibility that other managers or functions can have to their skills, capabilities, performance, and potential.
-This often means that employees are artificially limited access to potential skill-developing and career-advancing opportunities ranging from nominations for high potential status, promotional opportunities, high-profile project participation, etc.
+Talent hoarding is managers' tendency to restrict their workers' movement out of the department by limiting the visibility of their skills, capabilities, performance, and potential to other managers and functions.
+This often means employees are artificially limited in their access to potential skill development and career advancement opportunities, including nominations for high-potential status, promotional opportunities, and participation in high-profile projects.

-Sadly, evidence for this talent hoarding phenomenon abounds.
+Sadly, evidence of this talent-hoarding phenomenon abounds.
 Despite the superior (41% higher) employee retention experience of companies with high internal recruiting, 70% percent of talent acquisition professionals say that managers' desire to “hoard” their top performers is the primary obstacle to mobility.
 Similarly, 57% of HR and business leaders say it is easier to find a new job in a new company than in their current one.

 While the ability for employees to move even laterally is two and a half times (2.5X) more predictive of employee retention than their level of compensation, the poor record of employee movement for both development and advancement persists.
 Given the apparent lack of progress on this front, how big of an issue is talent hoarding?